pysal/spopt/README.md

 ## Citation

-If you use PySAL-spopt in a scientific publication, we would appreciate using the following citation:
+If you use PySAL-spopt in a scientific publication, we would appreciate using the following citations:

 ```
 @misc{spopt2021,